Sarva Darshan Made Easy

 Padala Mandapam

-The Padala Mandapam has an inner ambulatory pathway, is covered on three sides.
-It is believed that the lord comes down every night to visit Alamelumanga who is enshrined in Tiruchanur and leaves his slippers here. (the famous Telugu song – ‘Nadireyi ey Jamulo’ -aptly describes this legend of Lord visiting Tiruchanur Tayaru.)
+The Padala Mandapam has an inner ambulatory pathway and is covered on three sides.
+It is believed that the lord comes down every night to visit Alamelumanga who is enshrined in Tiruchanur and leaves his slippers here. (the famous Telugu song – ‘Nadireyi ey Jamulo’ -aptly describes this legend of the Lord visiting Tiruchanur Tayaru.)

 Devotees willing to take a trek along the footpath take the sandals of the Lord kept in the temple and circumambulate the Garbhagriha.